iTowns/itowns/README.md

 ### From a release bundle

 See our [release page](https://github.com/iTowns/itowns/releases).
-Note that there isn't a lot of support for older version of iTowns, we highly recommand to use the last release everytime.
+Note that there isn't a lot of support for older version of iTowns, we highly recommend to use the last release everytime.

 ### Try modifications before they are released